 Cooper had originally auditioned to play Otis, the bumbling assistant to Lex Luthor who was eventually portrayed by Ned Beatty.(NOTE: There aren't really any great clips of Jackie Cooper as White on YouTube for embedding, so here's a clip of John Hamilton playing the character on the old "Adventures of Superman" TV show.)

-#42 on The Best '70s Moviessee more on Superman
+#13 on The Greatest Movie Themessee more on Superman

 Any time you have Fred Willard running a movie newsroom, you know things are going to get heated and intense pretty fast.
 Such is the case in "Anchorman," the 2004 comedy that confirmed star Will Ferrell and writer/director Adam McKay as the comedic duo to beat at the box office.
 Ron Burgundy (Ferrell) opens the 1975-set film as San Diego's star news anchor, only to have his supremacy challenged by a new female anchor named Veronica Corningstone (Christine Applegate).
 What follows is an extremely silly but frequently hilarious take on 1970s local news, a world where the most important part of the broadcast is the anchor's hair and sign-off, and reporters from rival stations participate in organized streetfights.